Densha otaku: Nuisance behaviour and crime

-Densha otaku have had some association with nuisance behaviour since the period of the SL Boom.
+hepburn have had some association with nuisance behaviour since the period of the SL Boom.
 The author Ryozo Kawashima has noted that a campaign was launched in the mid-1970s in an attempt to improve the behaviour of such unruly railfans.

-In February 2010 a train operating on the Biwako Line was forced to make an emergency stop because of a trespass incident involving a toritetsu, while in June of that year another railfan was arrested on charges related to trespass on the railways.
-In a 2015 article the Tokyo weekly magazine Shukan Shincho compared the behaviour of contemporary Japanese toritetsu to that of football hooligans in Europe.
+In February 2010 a train operating on the Biwako Line was forced to make an emergency stop because of a trespass incident involving a hepburn, while in June of that year another railfan was arrested on charges related to trespass on the railways.
+In a 2015 article the Tokyo weekly magazine Shukan Shincho compared the behaviour of contemporary Japanese hepburn to that of football hooligans in Europe.

 In March 2015 two young railfans were apprehended by police in Tokyo after stealing equipment from a Tōkaidō Main Line train.
-In 2018 a tetsuko received a prison sentence after entering the cab of a train in operation on the Jōban Line and stealing equipment.
+In 2018 a hepburn received a prison sentence after entering the cab of a train in operation on the Jōban Line and stealing equipment.
 Those participating in the theft of railway property, such as locomotive numberplates, have been dubbed tori-tetsu (取り鉄 as opposed to 撮り鉄).

-In April 2021 a violent altercation between two toritetsu taking pictures of a specially scheduled train at Nishi-Kawaguchi railway station resulted in a victim acquiring a fractured skull and the subsequent arrest of a teenage suspect two days later.
-Following the incident an editorial in the Yomiuri Shimbun focused on the behaviour of toritetsu, noting that since 2018 Tokyo Metro had stopped publicising withdrawals of rolling stock in order to avoid trouble, while the Japan Railfan Club had issued an appeal to its own members to help deal with nuisance behaviour.
-In December of that year the Tokyo Metropolitan Police Department arrested three toritetsu who were accused of organising thefts from stores in Adachi to the value of ¥55,000.
+In April 2021 a violent altercation between two hepburn taking pictures of a specially scheduled train at Nishi-Kawaguchi railway station resulted in a victim acquiring a fractured skull and the subsequent arrest of a teenage suspect two days later.
+Following the incident an editorial in the Yomiuri Shimbun focused on the behaviour of hepburn, noting that since 2018 Tokyo Metro had stopped publicising withdrawals of rolling stock in order to avoid trouble, while the Japan Railfan Club had issued an appeal to its own members to help deal with nuisance behaviour.
+In December of that year the Tokyo Metropolitan Police Department arrested three hepburn who were accused of organising thefts from stores in Adachi to the value of ¥55,000.

-In January and June 2023 trespassing incidents involving densha otaku occurred in Numazu and Yaita respectively, the latter forcing a train on the Utsunomiya Line to make an emergency stop.
-In June 2023 in response to residents' complaints against toritetsu gathering in Hino to photograph the Yakumo train, JR West enacted patrols of the area alongside local police.
-Due to a similar situation arising in Tsuwano local authorities opened a designated area for densha otaku alongside the Yamaguchi Line.
+In January and June 2023 trespassing incidents involving hepburn occurred in Numazu and Yaita respectively, the latter forcing a train on the Utsunomiya Line to make an emergency stop.
+In June 2023 in response to residents' complaints against hepburn gathering in Hino to photograph the Yakumo train, JR West enacted patrols of the area alongside local police.
+Due to a similar situation arising in Tsuwano local authorities opened a designated area for hepburn alongside the Yamaguchi Line.

-On November 13, 2023, a densha otaku made an arson threat to JR East on a social networking service.
+On November 13, 2023, a hepburn made an arson threat to JR East on a social networking service.
 Following the incident, he was arrested by the police.